Healthy Inside: Arts, History, Policy and Practice in Prisoner Health

 - Mental health in prison, particularly around solitary confinement and the introduction of the separate system in the mid-19th century with its devastating impact on inmates’ minds.

 - Women’s experience of healthcare, both physical and mental, of childbirth while incarcerated, and of their relationships with their children while in prison

 - The role of food and nutrition in mental and physical health while in prison.

 We have been surprised, challenged, and ultimately thrilled by the work produced by and with our partner organisations and we are delighted to share it with you at our conference.

-- Talking Birds’ one act play, Disorder Contained, which interpreted a mass of our research around the introduction of the Separate System in the 1850s and which performed in Coventry, Dublin, Belfast and London
+- Talking Birds’ one act play, Disorder Contained, which interpreted a mass of our research around the introduction of the Separate System in the 1850s and which was performed in Coventry, Dublin, Belfast and London

 - Fuel’s audio installation Lock Her Up asked artists Sabrina Mahfouz, Rachel Mars, and Paula Varjack to work with sound designer Gareth Fry to create responses to our research on women’s experiences of prison.